psychoplasma/nonceq/README.md

     nonceManager.useNonce(address, nonce, txHash)

 } catch (e: Exception) {
-    // If transaction failed, discard the nonce so it can be reused nonceManager.discardNonce(address, nonce, e.message) }
+    // If transaction failed(like not making to blockchain at all), discard the nonce so it can be reused nonceManager.discardNonce(address, nonce, e.message) }
 ```